COMP 599 - Information Privacy and Security

 t-closeness, summary table protection, frequency tables, and magnitude tables

-- We also had three assignments throughout the course.
-The first was a blog style article about privacy
+- We had three assignments throughout the course.
+The first was a blog-style article about privacy

 app highlighting our topic then write the article.
-My group chose to do our article on storing sensitive user data through an android application.
+My group did our article on storing sensitive user data through an Android application.
 The second

 assignment was an

-analysis and presentation of a privacy focussed research paper.
+analysis and presentation of a privacy research paper.
 I chose to do mine on Android

-final assignment was an in-depth privacy analysis of a real-world, open-source, android application.
+final assignment was a privacy analysis of a widely used open-source Android application.
 For

-this assigment my group chose the android application Yet
+this assignment my group chose the Android application Yet

 Another Call Blocker.